 To strengthen our capability in supporting feasibility for Industry sponsored cancer clinical trials we have an established partnership with the Health Research Board Clinical Research Coordination Ireland (HRB CRCI).

 HRB CRCI was founded in 2015 to develop the national infrastructure for the conduct of multi-centre clinical trials in all disease and therapeutic areas other than cancer and act as a central point of contact for Industry and Academic Partners including facilitation and support of new trial feasibility requests.

-Since 1st of April 2019, HRB CRCI in collaboration with Cancer Trials Ireland is also managing the feasibility process for Industry sponsored cancer clinical trials.
+Since 1st of April 2019, HRB CRCI have, in collaboration with Cancer Trials Ireland, also managed the feasibility process for Industry sponsored cancer clinical trials.

 The purpose of our partnership with HRB CRCI is to provide a central point of contact and expert service to Industry across all disease and therapeutic areas in Ireland.

 As part of this process Cancer Trials Ireland continue to review and provide expert advice and opinion on the feasibility of Industry cancer clinical trials.
 HRB CRCI liaise directly with Cancer Trials Ireland to ensure all feasibility requests are processed with the aim of maximising success of the trial opening in Ireland.

 Each new feasibility is discussed with Cancer Trials Ireland’s Disease Specific Sub Group (DSSG) Chairs to determine scientific and clinical interest and suitability for adoption into the Cancer Trials Ireland portfolio and individual site feasibility performed.
 All trials that go through this process are successfully adopted into the Cancer Trials Ireland portfolio, assigned a Cancer Trials Ireland number and listed on our website when open to accrual.